DIAPOSITIVES (slides) (analog-digital) [Apollo-P82 Index]

 Most readers who grew up with 35mm slides – as the standard of the day for high quality projection in the home – will immediately feel the emotion of those days and the frustration since, of attics full of slide boxes.
-Digitization of slides has become easy with inexpensive dedicated slide scanners – however what we once considered “high quality” is relegated to our illusions and rose-colored memories!
+Digitization of slides has become easy with inexpensive dedicated slide scanners – however what we once considered “high quality” display on a slide screen is now attainable and surpassed by digital cameras and high definition large TV screens.

 More recent generations might still recall museums and exhibition displays using multiple carousel projectors to create panoramas and pseudo “movement” as individual projectors were programmed to change slides in rapid succession.
 Yours truly was fascinated with that concept to the point of designing and building, not only a quite sophisticated controller for multiple projectors, but also for controlling other elements of the room in which the “show” would take place.
 Our attic room was dedicated to the project – with a large projection screen, curtains, houselights and spotlights – all of which were programmable along with the projectors.

 The project was conceived for the control of many devices, and so was appropriately named “Total Room Control“.
-In 1982, using chip technology prior to that of large scale integration, the whole design was absolutely from scratch, using widely-available C-Mos components.
+In 1982, using chip technology prior to that of large scale integration, the whole design was absolutely from scratch, using readily-available C-Mos components.
 It included an internal memory and programming instruction set so that no external computer would be required for operation *.
-Many would call it madness, but to an electronics engineer it is known as a challenge !
+Many would call it madness, but to an electronics engineer, specializing in digital systems, it is known as a challenge !

 *No external computer is required for operation, however a rather special computer of the time helped in the design, and to emulate circuit operation before committing to construction using integrated circuits and discreet parts.
 The HP 9825 was used (which, a few years earlier, had been a substantial investment- 13,000 CHF !)
 The programming language of the 9825 allowed amazing timing control to the single bit level, and so with the optional 16-bit in/out card, real emulation of a circuit design was remarkably straight forward.